ProspectPyxis/GeMatrix/pages/commands.md

 # Commands

-This page lists the commands available for Boardcord and how to use them.
+This page lists the commands available for GeMatrix and how to use them.

 ## How to read usage